 There are plenty of museums to keep you busy when the weather isn’t cooperating!

-If you’re interested learning more about Black history in Savannah, take a tour of the Owens Thomas House and Slave Quarters or visit the Ralph Mark Gilbert Civil Rights Museum.
+If you’re interested learning more about Black history in Savannah, take a tour of the Owens Thomas House and Slave Quarters or visit Ralph Mark Gilbert Civil Rights Museum.

 Art enthusiasts might enjoy the Jepson Center, Telfair Academy, or the SCAD Museum of Art.